-The Chicago Board of Ethics (the "Board") was created to administer the City's Governmental Ethics Ordinance (the "Governmental Ethics Ordinance" or "Ordinance"), which is Chapter 2-156 of the Municipal Code of the City of Chicago ("the Code").
-The Board is charged with maintaining records, educating City employees, officials, lobbyists and the public regarding ethical standards in Chicago government, issuing confidential advisory opinions, and adjudicating and/or settling charges resulting from investigations regarding matters related to the Ordinance.
+The Chicago Board of Ethics (the "Board") was created to administer and enforce the City's Governmental Ethics Ordinance (the "Governmental Ethics Ordinance" or "Ordinance"), which is Chapter 2-156 of the Municipal Code of the City of Chicago ("the Code").
+The Board is charged with maintaining records, educating City employees, officials, lobbyists and the public regarding ethical standards in Chicago government, issuing confidential advisory opinions, and adjudicating and/or settling charges resulting from investigations or enforcement actions regarding matters related to the Ordinance.